Ellypham92/EDA_Olympic_2016/README.md

 ## Objecttive:
 ○ Examine/clean the dataset
-○ Explore distribution of numerical and categorical features via statistic and visualization ○ Explore the relationshio of multiple features using statiscial description and visual analytics
+○ Explore distribution of numerical and categorical features via statistic and visualization <br>
+○ Explore the relationshio of multiple features using statiscial description and visual analytics

 #### Data source: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results